RobVanProd/Aero/README.md

 ## Key Features

+### Currently Implemented ✅

+-   **Static Typing:** A strong, static type system with compile-time type checking and automatic type inference
+-   **Type Inference:** Automatic type deduction for variables and expressions while maintaining type safety
+-   **Memory Safety:** Stack-allocated variables with proper lifetime management
+-   **Arithmetic Operations:** Full support for integer and floating-point arithmetic with automatic type promotion
+-   **Variable System:** Immutable variables by default with explicit mutability support (`let` vs `let mut`)
+-   **Comprehensive Error Reporting:** Clear error messages with type information and validation
+-   **LLVM Backend:** Native code generation through LLVM for optimal performance
+-   **CLI Tooling:** Complete command-line interface with `aero build` and `aero run` commands

+### Phase 3 Features (In Development) 🚧

+-   **Function Definitions:** Define and call functions with parameters and return types (`fn name(params) -> type`)
+-   **Control Flow:** If/else statements, while loops, for loops, and infinite loops with break/continue
+-   **I/O Operations:** Print macros (`print!`, `println!`) with format string validation
+-   **Enhanced Type System:** Comparison operators (`==`, `!=`, `<`, `>`, `<=`, `>=`) and logical operators (`&&`, `||`, `!`)
+-   **Advanced Scoping:** Nested scopes, variable shadowing, and function-local variables
+-   **Semantic Validation:** Comprehensive compile-time checking for all language constructs

+### Planned Features 📋

--   **Ownership and Borrowing:** A compile-time memory management system that prevents dangling pointers, data races, and other common memory-related bugs without a garbage collector.
+-   **Ownership and Borrowing:** A compile-time memory management system that prevents dangling pointers, data races, and other common memory-related bugs without a garbage collector
--   **Static Typing:** A strong, static type system helps catch errors at compile time and provides a solid foundation for robust applications.
--   **Type Inference:** Reduces the need for explicit type annotations, making code cleaner while maintaining type safety.
--   **Generics and Traits:** Powerful tools for creating reusable abstractions and achieving polymorphism.
+-   **Generics and Traits:** Powerful tools for creating reusable abstractions and achieving polymorphism
--   **Pattern Matching:** (Planned) For expressive control flow and destructuring of data.
+-   **Pattern Matching:** Expressive control flow and destructuring of data
+-   **Data Structures:** Structs, enums, arrays, and other composite types
--   **Modular Design:** Code can be organized into modules for better structure and reusability.
+-   **Modular Design:** Code organization into modules for better structure and reusability
--   **Comprehensive Standard Library:** (In progress) Aims to provide essential utilities for common tasks.
+-   **Comprehensive Standard Library:** Essential utilities for common programming tasks

 ## Current Status

 Aero is an actively developed programming language.
-It is currently in **Phase 2: Core Feature Implementation and Tooling** (as outlined in our [Roadmap.md](Roadmap.md)).
-This means core language features are being implemented in the compiler, and foundational tooling is under development.
+It is currently in **Phase 3: Core Language Features** (as outlined in our [Roadmap.md](Roadmap.md)).
+Phase 2 has been completed successfully, and we are now implementing advanced language features including functions, control flow, and I/O operations.

+**Phase 2 Complete ✅** - The compiler now has:
+- Full lexical analysis and parsing
+- Complete semantic analysis with type checking
+- LLVM IR generation and native compilation
+- Working CLI tools (`aero build` and `aero run`)
+- Comprehensive test suite and CI/CD

+**Phase 3 In Progress 🚧** - Currently implementing:
+- Function definitions and calls
+- Control flow statements (if/else, loops)
+- I/O operations (print!, println!)
+- Enhanced type system with comparisons and logical operations
+- Advanced scope management and variable mutability

-The language is not yet production-ready but is rapidly evolving.
+The language is not yet production-ready but has a solid foundation and is rapidly evolving.
 We welcome feedback and contributions!

 ## Getting Started